-The premiere excursion of the railroad; this trip is a six-hour full day ride up the North Shore with a layover-stop for lunch (food not included in ticket price), touring and shopping in beautiful Two Harbors.
+The premiere excursion of the railroad is a six-hour full day ride up the North Shore with a layover-stop for lunch (food not included in ticket price), touring and shopping in beautiful Two Harbors.
 Return to Duluth between 4 and 5pm.

 Entrance to the Lake Superior Railroad Museum is included with your ticket prior to your departure on that day.
 Doors open at 9am.
 You can purchase museum admission the day before or after at 50% off.
 This trip is usually not wheelchair accessible.
 Pets are not allowed.

 Snacks and two beverages are included with every ticket, and additional concessions can be purchased from the “new to this excursion” bar-car.
 The train is fully stocked with beer, wine, seltzers, Pepsi products, juice, and water.
 Additional light snacks such as chips and candy will also be available.

 This excursion operates on Saturdays in June, and most weekends the rest of the summer/fall: Friday, Saturday, and Sundays.

 Summer Two Harbors Turn: